SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 ![](docs/DSPschematic.png)

-This is a basic version.
+This is a basic version I have made.
 Not very efficient, but helps to understand the data path involved and points of discussion that might come out of it.
 ![](docs/BasicIdea.png)
 This design assumes the UPU to be a logic block (in that it is treated just like an ALU - pure combinational logic with no registers), so all values will percolate asychronously.
-Therefore all values will be non-registered.
+Therefore all values will be non-registered (see ice40 DSP control signals).
 For easy multiplication, the absolute values of the inputs will be used and then the sign re-introduced at after multiplication.

+Things to note:
 - The UPU verilog code makes use of multiple ice40 DSPs to carry out its addition and multiplication.
-- DSP functions are determined by the various input signals and control signals (for some reason yosys does not allow control signals to be non-constant).
+- DSP functions are determined by the various input signals and control signals
 - Each term of the UPE requires a 3-operand multiply (and the 2nd has a 1-bit shift to the right).
 This means 3 16-bit inputs will produce a 48-bit output.
 Is this desired?
-- (As far as I know), the DSP cannot perform 2 independent 16-bit additions each with carry.
+- (As far as I know), the DSP cannot perform 2 independent 16-bit additions both with carry.
 - The quantity of DSP blocks used have not been considered.
 I have used too many (~14 - the Ice40up5k only has 8).
 - Any `probe` outputs were only used for testing.
 They can be removed.